As a patent attorney you'll assess whether inventions are new and innovative, and therefore eligible to be patented

 Specially trained in drafting patents and with knowledge of intellectual property law, patent attorneys lead individual inventors or companies through the required process to obtain a patent and then act to enforce inventors' rights if patents are infringed.

-You can only use the title 'patent attorney' once you're qualified and entered on the UK Register of Patent Attorneys.
+You can only use the title 'patent attorney' once you're qualified and entered on the Register of Patent Attorneys.
 Most patent attorneys are chartered patent attorneys and European patent attorneys, and some are also registered trade mark attorneys.

 Types of patent attorney